 Cash and Securities

-The best kind of collateral you can provide for a business loan is cash or assets that quickly convert into real money, which are called liquid assets or cash equivalents.
-Cash collateral for loans is all cash and equivalents collected by your creditor if you or your business ultimately files for bankruptcy.
+The best collateral you can provide for a business loan is cash or assets that quickly convert into real money, called liquid assets or cash equivalents.
+Cash collateral for loans is all cash and equivalents your creditor collects if you or your business ultimately file for bankruptcy.

 Some examples of cash equivalents or business securities include: